2021 World Series: Game 6

 A "Rally Nun" threw out the ceremonial first pitch, and country music artist Carly Pearce sang the national anthem.
 Before the game, Johan Camargo replaced Ehire Adrianza on the Braves' roster as Adrianza was placed on the paternity list.
 Luis García started for Houston and Max Fried started for Atlanta.
 The Braves took a 3–0 lead in the top of the third inning on a single and walk followed by a towering two-out home run by Jorge Soler that left Minute Maid Park over the raised train tracks in left field.
 Garcia exited after Soler's home run, having pitched 2 2/3 innings while striking out three batters.
 In the top of the fifth, a two-run home run by Dansby Swanson followed by a walk then a two-out double by Freddie Freeman extended Atlanta's lead to 6–0.
 In the top of the seventh, Freeman hit a solo home run with two outs to make it 7–0.
 Tyler Matzek entered in relief in the bottom of the seventh; Fried allowed no runs on four hits while striking out six batters and walking none in six innings.
 Atlanta closer Will Smith was brought in to pitch the bottom of the ninth.
 He allowed a leadoff single to Michael Brantley and retired the next three batters, the last out being a Yuli Gurriel infield grounder fielded by Swanson, who threw to Freeman, giving the Braves the title.
 With this final inning, Will Smith finished off a postseason in which he closed 11 of 16 Braves games while allowing no runs.
-Jorge Soler won the World Series Most Valuable Player Award.
+Jorge Soler was named the World Series Most Valuable Player.

-With the World Series victory, Joc Pederson became a back-to-back World Series winner on two different teams, joining names like Jack Morris, Ryan Theriot, Jake Peavy and Ben Zobrist who previously accomplished that feat.
-Pederson had become a fan-favorite throughout his three-month stay in Atlanta, particularly for his preference to wear pearls.
+With the World Series victory, Joc Pederson became a back-to-back World Series winner on two different teams, joining Jack Morris, Ryan Theriot, Jake Peavy and Ben Zobrist as the only players to have accomplished that feat.
+Pederson had become a fan-favorite throughout his three-month stay in Atlanta, particularly for his preference for wearing pearls.

+This was the Braves first time clinching a postseason series on the road since the 1999 National League Division, which coincidentally also came against Houston at the now-defunct Astrodome.
+This was the Braves fourth championship, winning one each in their previous two cities, Boston and Milwaukee, and two in Atlanta.